 - Athletic footwear advice – poor footwear can sometimes be the major contributing factor in the development of Sever’s disease

 - Orthotic therapy – if your child has an abnormal foot posture that is contributing to the development of Sever’s disease, this will need to be treated with orthotic therapy.
-Orthotics for Sever’s disease may need to be prescription (custom-made) or non-prescription foot orthotics depending on your child’s foot posture
+Orthotics for Sever’s disease may need to be custom made orthotics (custom-made) or non-prescription foot orthotics depending on your child’s foot posture

 - Exercise program – stretching exercises to improve flexibility of the leg muscles and strengthening exercises to address any foot muscle weakness or imbalance